-Join J. Scott Giaquinta for an in-depth discussion in this video Envelopes, LFOs, and modulation, part of Up and Running with MASSIVE.
+Join J. Scott Giaquinta for an in-depth discussion in this video Envelopes, LFOs, and modulation, part of Learning MASSIVE.

 - Let's get into the envelope in LFO section.
 This is where things start to get fun and interesting because this is where Massive really shines.
 Since this isn't an advanced course on Massive I'm only gonna cover the basics of what you need to know in order to modulate parameters.
 So, let's get started.
 For simplicity sake, I've created a brand new patch here. (buzzing) It's pretty much the default Massive setting when you create a new sound.
 And as you may have noticed, Massive has a ton of these small black boxes everywhere.
 This is where you'll assign envelopes, LFOs, and pretty much every other modulation source available.